A geometric model for the non-$\tau$-rigid modules of type $\widetilde{D}_n$: The Category of -modules

 The Auslander-Reiten translation serves as a horizontal right-to-left translation through the Auslander-Reiten quiver.

 For path algebras of acyclic type $A_n, D_n,$ and $E_i$ for $i = 6,7,8$, the Auslander-Reiten quiver is finite and connected.
-This is because these algebras are of finite representation type, and this classification is due to Gabriel's Theorem \cite{gabriel_representations_1997}.
+This is because these algebras are of finite representation type, and this classification is due to Gabriel's Theorem \cite{gabriel_unzerlegbare_1972}.
 In this case, all modules are preprojective (and preinjective), and the regular component is empty.

 If the path algebra is of acyclic type $\widetilde{A}_n, \widetilde{D}_n,$ or $\widetilde{E}_i$ for $i = 6,7,8$, then the situation is more complicated.
-If the quiver is of type $\widetilde{D}_n$, the Auslander-Reiten quiver will have 3 distinct connected components: the preprojective component containing all of the projective modules, the preinjective component containing all of the injective modules, and the regular component which is a disjoint union of infinitely many ``stable tubes''.
+If the quiver is of type $\widetilde{D}_n$, the Auslander-Reiten quiver will have 3 distinct components: the preprojective component containing all of the projective modules, the preinjective component containing all of the injective modules, and the regular component, which is a disjoint union of infinitely many ``stable tubes''.
 Each of these components has a similar local structure: the meshes.
 However, the global structure of the regular component is unlike the preprojective and preinjective components, which are dual to one another.
 The geometric model presented in this paper is for the entire module category.
-There are three types of meshes that appear in an Auslander-Reiten quiver of type $\widetilde{D}_n$, these are displayed in Figure~\ref{fig:meshes}.
+There are three types of meshes that appear in an Auslander-Reiten quiver of type $\widetilde{D}_n$ ($n > 4$), these are displayed in Figure~\ref{fig:meshes}.
+There is one more mesh that is found in Auslander-Reiten quivers of type $\widetilde{D}_4$ that looks like the mesh in the bottom right of Figure~\ref{fig:meshes}, but has 4 middle terms instead of 3.

 We now introduce a fundamental result, the Auslander-Reiten formulas, and brief definitions of the operations that appear in them.
 For a more in-depth treatment of these topics, see \cite{assem_elements_2006,auslander_representation_1995,schiffler_quiver_2014}.
 In what follows, for representations $M,N$, let $\Hom(M,N)$ be the $\k$-vector space of all homomorphism from $M$ to $N$ and $\Ext^1(M,N)$ be the $\k$-vector space of extensions of $M$ by $N$.